 There is no denying the fact that there is an increasing rise in the cases for obesity in toddlers and kids around the age of 2 to 5 years.
 Although baby fat is adorable and cute, it can soon be the reason for some health concerns.
 As a parent of a toddler, you might not think about the weight as babies are naturally preferred to be chubby.
-Overweight would be the last thing that would be on your mind.
+Being overweight would be the last thing that would be on your mind.

 While the toddler may not be subject to any immediate risk of any severe consequences that may affect his physical or mental health, it is important to note that as obesity increases, it becomes difficult to get it under control.
 Children’s obesity can also put an emotional toll on them.
-Overweight children may find it difficult to be active and feel lethargic and fatigue, even if they don’t like it.
+Overweight children may find it difficult to be active and feel lethargic and fatigued, even if they don’t like it.

 Diagnosing the problem as early as possible will enable you to help the child get the weight under control, reducing the risk of contracting any serious medical conditions.
-You can help boost the physical and mental health of the child, helping them establish a healthy relationship with food for the lifetime.
+You can help boost the physical and mental health of the child, helping them establish a healthy relationship with food for a lifetime.

 Myths surrounding obesity in children

-One of the myths surrounding the children is that it is usually mistaken as the baby fat and they would, later on, maintain a healthy weight naturally.
+One of the myths surrounding children is that it is usually mistaken as baby fat and they would, later on, maintain a healthy weight naturally.
 The truth is that even if childhood obesity does not lead to excess weight gain in the future, it increases the chances of an increase in weight soon.

 Identifying obesity and overweight

 Not all children who are plumpy and chubby are obese.
 Some children naturally have a larger body frame than others.
-At different stages of childhood, the kid has a difference in the total body fat.
+At different stages of childhood, the kid has a difference in total body fat.
 It might be difficult for you to assess if the child is suffering from weight issues.